SoftwareAG/c8y-docs/content/edge/update-bundle/updating-edge-gui.md

 {{< c8y-admon-important >}}

-Before you update to {{< product-c8y-iot >}} Edge version 10.15, you must first upgrade to version 10.13 and then upgrade to version 10.15.
+Before you update to {{< product-c8y-iot >}} Edge version 10.15, you must first upgrade to version 10.13.

 {{< /c8y-admon-important >}}